Centigrade/ngtx/docs/DOCUMENTATION.md

 # Quick Examples

 The following examples are just a random collection of tests, demonstrating how `ngtx` of this package might help you in common test-scenarios.
-Please keep in mind that the following test-cases are acutally testing different components and come from multiple, unrelated test-suites.
+Please keep in mind that the following test-cases are actually testing different components and come from multiple, unrelated test-suites.
 They are put here together for the sake of brevity.
 In a real application they must remain in separated test-suites with their own `TestBed`s and `fixtures`, of course.

 ```ts
 import { ngtx, asBool, toNativeElement } from '@centigrade/ngtx';